 You could also consider providing a bequest – please contact the office for further information or make sure that you specify Riding for the Disabled NSW Tall Timbers Centre.

-Thank you to ADHC, Profield Foundation, The St George Foundation, The Sunshine Foundation, The ING Foundation, Castle Hill Country Club, Fairbridge Foundation, Riverstone Schofields Memorial Club and Australian Security Fencing for their generous support.
-Also to the Rotary Club of West Pennant Hills and Cherrybrook who financed our new horse yards and Joan Edwards who donated the funds for the shade cover.
+Past support: Ageing and Disability Department.
+Rotary Club of West Pennant Hills and Cherrybrook who financed our new horse yards and Joan Edwards who donated the funds for the shade cover.
 Thank you also to the Australian Government Water Fund for our Community Water Grant and the Department of Sport and Recreation for their assistance in our development.
 Thank you to The Primary Club of Australia who generously assisted with the cost of the arena extension.
 We also received a grant from the Department of Family and Community Services to purchase chairs which have now been used on numerous occasions.
 Thank you also to the Department of Agriculture, Forestry and Fisheries and Centrelink for their financial assistance during the Equine Influenza Outbreak.
 Thank you to Woolworths – in 2009 we received a Fresh Food Kids Grant of $1500 to purchase riding and games equipment for our program.
 In 2010 we received $7000 from Woolworths National Office who donated $7000 to the weekday program enabling 7 riders to participate in the program.
 A special thank you to Year 7 at Our Lady of Mercy College Parramatta who continue to support our Centre by holding an annual Walk-a-thon.
-The school has supported Tall Timbers Centre for the past seven years which is much appreciated.
 Thank you to the Rotary Club of Glenhaven who held a golf day and made a generous donation to the Centre.
 We also received a donation from Rotary Club of Dural following their charity golf day.
 Thank you to the Rotary Club of Holroyd who hold a Doll and Bear show each year with the proceeds to benefit our Centre.
-Thank you also to the Lions Club of Baulkham Hills, Parramatta Probation, Windsor Polo Club, Rural Press, Barker College Castle Hill RSL, Rouse Hill Town Centre and Stanhope Village for their support.
+Thank you also to the Lions Club of Baulkham Hills, Parramatta Probation, Windsor Polo Club, Rural Press, Barker College, Castle Hill RSL, Rouse Hill Town Centre and Stanhope Village for their support.

 Thank you to NSW Government Community Building Partnerships for supporting construction of the Life Skills building.